wesley-hughes/wesley-hughes/README.md

 One thing that really drives me in my work is collaboration.
 I enjoy working with others to solve problems and create innovative solutions.

 Thanks for visiting my GitHub page!
-If you have any questions or would like to connect, feel free to reach out.</div>
+If you have any questions or would like to connect, feel free to reach out on LinkedIn-- linked below.</div>

 - 🔭 I’m currently working on my first, large full-stack group project, Rare Publishing Platform.
 We are building an API service with Python, and using SQL to manage the permanent state in your database.